Ukraine official says assault halts evacuations for 2nd time

 U.S. President Joe Biden called Zelenskyy early Sunday, Kyiv time, to discuss Russia sanctions and speeding U.S. assistance to Ukraine.
 The White House said the conversation also covered talks between Russia and Ukraine but did not give details.

-Blinken on Sunday was in Moldova, where he pledged support for the western-leaning former Soviet republic that is coping with an influx of refugees and warily watching Russia’s moves in Ukraine.
+U.S. Secretary of State Antony Blinken spent the weekend visiting NATO member nations in Eastern Europe that have taken in refugees from Ukraine.
+In Moldova on Sunday, he pledged support for the western-leaning former Soviet republic that is warily watching Russia’s moves in Ukraine.

-Moldovan officials are appealing for international assistance on the refugee crisis while also seeking security assurances in the event of any Russian aggression.
-More than 230,000 people have fled into Moldova from Ukraine since the fighting began.

 The U.N. said it would increase its humanitarian operations both inside and outside Ukraine, and the Security Council scheduled a meeting for Monday on the worsening situation.